IddoSadeh/cplusplusBook/mynewbook/_build/html/_sources/cplusplus/functions.md

 - The use of functions encourages the principle of **encapsulation**, allowing for easier debugging and increased readability of code.

+- **Function Overloading** allows multiple functions to have the same name but with different parameters, enabling the same function name to perform different tasks based on the arguments passed.

 ## Practice Problems